ItsTheSky/OldDiSkyDocumentation/basic-stuff/discord-commands.md

 ### Other Features

-The discord commands also comes with features that are here to make your life easier.
+The discord commands also come with features that are there to make your life easier.

 #### Specific Origin